greenbone/docs/src/glossary.rst

     The `Greenbone Professional Edition (GPE)
     <https://community.greenbone.net/t/about-the-greenbone-professional-edition-category/146>`_
     is the Greenbone product line for on-premises solutions.
-    Included are virtual or physical :term:`Greenbone Security Manager (GSM) <GSM>` appliances with the :term:`Greenbone Operating System (GOS)<GOS>`, the :term:`Greenbone Vulnerability Management (GVM) framework <GVM>`, and the :term:`Greenbone Security Feed (GSF) <GSF>`.
+    Included are virtual or hardware :term:`Greenbone Security Manager (GSM) <GSM>` appliances with the :term:`Greenbone Operating System (GOS)<GOS>`, the :term:`Greenbone Vulnerability Management (GVM) framework <GVM>`, and the :term:`Greenbone Security Feed (GSF) <GSF>`.

   GCF
-    The Greenbone Community Feed (GCF) is the freely available feed for vulnerability information licensed as open source.
-It contains basic scan configs, report formats, port lists and most important vulnerability tests.
+    The Greenbone Community Feed (GCF) is the freely available feed for vulnerability information licensed as Open Source.
+It contains basic scan configurations, report formats, port lists and the most important vulnerability tests.
 The provided data is updated on a daily basis with no warranty or promises for fixes or completeness.

   GSF
-    The Greenbone Security Feed (GSF) is the commercial feed provided by Greenbone containing additional enterprise features like policy and compliance checks, extensive reports formats and special scan configs.
+    The Greenbone Security Feed (GSF) is the commercial feed provided by Greenbone Networks containing additional enterprise features like policy and compliance checks, extensive reports formats and special scan configurations.
-    The feed comes with a service level agreement ensuring support, quality assurance and availability.
+    The feed comes with a service-level agreement ensuring support, quality assurance and availability.

   VT
-    Vulnerability Tests (VTs) or also known as Network Vulnerability Tests (NVTs) are scripts written in the NASL programming language to detect vulnerabilities at remote hosts.
+    Vulnerability Tests (VTs), also known as Network Vulnerability Tests (NVTs), are scripts written in the NASL programming language to detect vulnerabilities at remote hosts.